Build-Week-ft-anywhere-fitness-3/front-end/README.md

 1. Fork and clone this repository

-2. Run npm install in your terminal
+2. Run 'npm install' in your terminal

-3. Run npm start in a seperate terminal
+3. Run 'npm start' in a seperate terminal

 4. Go to http://localserver:3000 to start navigating